-- The expected level of growth in the Plan = 40 units based on its role as a Service Village, which equates to 2 units per annum on average - High proportion of the population speaks Welsh 85.7%, which is 15.7% higher than the level of 70% which is identified as the figure where the language is likely to be viable. - Reduction of 2.1% in the number of Welsh speakers in the ward between 2001 and 2011. - Comparatively low proportion of second homes (3.5% compared to 8% in Gwynedd). - 6 units were built between 2002 and 2011 with new housing built during this period representing 2.4% of the housing stock in 2011. - Housing affordability similar to the county situation. - Ysgol Gynradd Bro Plenydd, Y Ffôr provides Welsh medium education for children between 3 and 11 years of age.
-2012 figures show that there are 69 surplus places in the school.
+- The expected level of growth in the Plan = 40 units based on its role as a Service Village, which equates to 2 units per annum on average - High proportion of the population speaks Welsh 85.7%, which is 15.7% higher than the level of 70% which is identified as the figure where the language is likely to be viable. - Reduction of 2.1% in the number of Welsh speakers in the ward between 2001 and 2011, but a 3.9% increase in the proportion of Welsh speakers - Comparatively low proportion of second homes (3.5% compared to 8% in Gwynedd). - 6 units were built between 2002 and 2011 with new housing built during this period representing 2.4% of the housing stock in 2011. - Housing affordability similar to the county situation. - Ysgol Gynradd Bro Plenydd, Y Ffôr provides Welsh medium education for children between 3 and 11 years of age. - It is noted that the proportion of newcomers in Abererch ward increased from 125 to 127 (+1.6%) between 1991 and 2001 (figures for 2011 are not yet available).
+This is a comparatively low figure compared to the county average (+47.5%), and suggests that the ward may be more popular for those who already live in the area as opposed to newcomers